Dasharo/vpub/docs/index.md

 Don't worry...
-Thee hackathon will be organized in the form of workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.<br>
+Thee hackathon will be organized in the form of workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.

 Also a team of experts will be watching over your hardware safety at any time.
-And if anything goes wrong we will recover it from bricked state.<br><br>
+And if anything goes wrong we will recover it from bricked state.

 So do not hesitate and bring your platform with you, we will help analyze your hardware and feasibility of coreboot flashing.